 If a board member is sued for mismanaging funds or making poor investments, directors and officers insurance can help pay for legal fees.

-Workers can sue board members for a variety of reasons, including discrimination, wrongful termination, invasion of privacy, and even emotional distress if they're not satisfied with leadership.
+Workers can sue board members for a variety of reasons, including discrimination, invasion of privacy, and even emotional distress if they're not satisfied with leadership.
 D&O insurance helps board members with lawsuit costs and protects their personal finances.

 A company's board of directors can be held liable if the organization fails to comply with industry standards or regulations.
 D&O insurance offers protection against such lawsuits.